 COVID-19 Hardship Fund

 The Hardship Fund was established to provide financial help to families experiencing financial difficulties as a result of the COVID-19 pandemic.
-Clayesmore is doing all it can to assist those families who have been severely impacted by the current situation; with discounted summer term fees and freezing of the fees for the Autumn term 2020.
+Clayesmore is doing all it can to assist those families who have been severely impacted by the current situation.
+Summer Term 2020 fees were discounted, during the first lockdown, and the fees for the Autumn Term 2020 were frozen.
+Further discounts were provided in Spring 2021 for the second lockdown.
+The Hardship Fund enables us to give additional assistance beyond this, in cases where particular hardship is demonstrated.

-Please help us give our pupils much needed continuity at this difficult time.
+Please help us give our children much needed continuity at this difficult time.
 Any donations to this fund will be ring-fenced and used solely to support those children who need it most.

 Our means-tested Bursary programme really does have a significant impact on the lives of pupils and we are proud of our tradition of supporting those who need it, to ensure the unique experience a Clayesmore education delivers can be available to all.
 We have no endowment and the demand for bursary support is greater than ever.
 Your support will give the gift of a Clayesmore education to a child who otherwise would not have the benefit of it.